Wagtail: Taxonomy

 where the sub-Saharan lineage was later isolated.
 The African pied wagtail (and possibly the Mekong wagtail) diverged prior to the massive radiation of the white-bellied black-throated and most yellow-bellied forms, all of which took place during the late Piacenzian (early Late Pliocene), c.
 3 mya.

 Three species are poly- or paraphyletic in the present taxonomical arrangement, and either subspecies need to be reassigned and/or species split up.
-The western yellow wagtail (AKA blue-headed wagtail, yellow wagtail, and many other names) especially, has always been a taxonomical nightmare, with ten currently accepted subspecies and many more invalid ones.
+The western yellow wagtail in particular has a convulted taxonomical history, with ten currently accepted subspecies and many more invalid ones.
 The two remaining "monochrome" species, Mekong and African pied wagtail may be closely related, or a most striking example of convergent evolution.

 Prehistoric wagtails known from fossils are Motacilla humata and Motacilla major.

 Characteristics

 Wagtails are slender, often colourful, ground-feeding insectivores of open country in the Old World.
 Species of wagtail breed in Africa, Europe and Asia, some of which are fully or partially migratory.
 Two species also breed in western Alaska, and wintering birds may reach Australia.

+When wagtails from European locations such as the UK, Belgium, the Netherlands, and Luxembourg migrate south for the winter, they usually fly over France, and Spain in order to arrive at Africa via Morocco.
+When they come from further east in Europe, such as Finland, Poland, Kazakhstan, and Sweden, they pass into Africa via a more eastern route, such as Israel.
+Indeed, since it is a grueling flight and some wagtails unfortunately die during the migration, many who arrive simply choose to remain there.
+They also fly over other Middle Eastern countries on their journey to Afric, such as the Arabian Peninsula and Egypt.